 Arts and Crafts has been called the Decorative Arts wings of the Pre-Raphaelite movement.

 At the center of Arts & Crafts, is a philosophy, and a reactionary one at that: To elevate the decorative arts to the level of fine art, and to make them personal and accessible.

 Pre-Raphaelites images are built around the symbolic and the sacred.
 Each element must have meaning, point to something beyong itself.
 Pre-Raphaelite work is laden with flowers and symbolism, mythic qualities and idealized women.
 Artists associated with the Aesthetic Movement ("Art for Art's Sake") are not really Pre-Raphaelite.
 The Pre-Raphaelite concept is closer to "Art for Truth's sake".

 At Morris &.
 Co., designs for one medium were often translated into another medium.
 The Pre-Raphaelite artists here are "second wave", primarily Burne-Jones and Rossetti.
 Morris, while not a fine artist, was emblematic of the Pre-Raphaelite Art as Truth philosophy and at the social and intellectual center of the second wave Pre-Raphaelites of the 1860-1890s.
 Pre-Raphaelite artist Edward Burne-Jones was Morris's best friend, while his mentor-turned-business-partner Dante Gabriel Rossetti was emotionally involved with Morris's wife, Janey.

 Jane, as well as Morris's daughters, Jenny and May, modeled for several of his friends, not just Rossetti.
-Jenny Morris was the primary model for Edward Burne-Jones' angels in Days of Creation, Rossetti was close to May and even considered trying to adopt her.
-George Howard also painted both girls.
+Jenny Morris was the primary model for Edward Burne-Jones' angels in Days of Creation; May also appears.
+Jenny suffered from epilepsy, beginning in 1876, which grieved Morris greatly.